-Join the EXPERIENCE Clinical Trials
+The EXPERIENCE Clinical Trials

-Shionogi is conducting multicenter, late-stage (Phase 2b/3) clinical studies to further evaluate the safety and efficacy of an investigational study drug called zatolmilast (a PDE4D inhibitor) on cognition and other aspects of Fragile X syndrome (FXS).
-The zatolmilast clinical program, which has also been referred to as BPN14770-CNS-204, BPN14770-CNS-301, BPN14770-CNS-302 and the Tetra studies, will now be known as EXPERIENCE (Evaluation of Fragile X Experience in Cognition Expression).
-Tetra Therapeutics, the company that discovered zatolmilast, was acquired by Shionogi in 2019.
+The EXPERIENCE clinical trials are multicenter, late-stage (Phase 2b/3) clinical studies to further evaluate the safety and efficacy of an investigational study drug called zatolmilast (a PDE4D inhibitor) on cognition and other aspects of Fragile X syndrome (FXS).
+These studies are also known as BPN14770-CNS-204 or NCT05163808, BPN14770-CNS-301 or NCT05358886, BPN14770-CNS-302 or NCT05367960, and the Tetra Studies.
+The EXPERIENCE program includes: EXPERIENCE-204: Adolescent Study in Fragile X Syndrome, EXPERIENCE-301: Adult Study in Fragile X Syndrome and EXPERIENCE-302: Open-Label Extension Study in Fragile X Syndrome.

 Zatolmilast is an investigational drug.
 Safety and efficacy have not been established.
 There is no guarantee that zatolmilast will be approved by any health authority.